JanHerca/urantiapedia/output/wikijs/en/book/Confucianism/The_I_Ching/Appendix_2.md

 5\.
 ‘His sincerity is reciprocated by all the others:’—his sincerity serves to stir and call out what is in their minds.
 ‘The good fortune springing from a display of proper majesty’ shows how they might (otherwise) feel too easy, and make no preparation (to serve him). <span id="p286">[<sup><small>p.
 286</small></sup>]</span> 6\.
 ‘The good fortune attached to the topmost line of Tâ Yû’ arises from the help of Heaven.

 &nbsp;&nbsp;&nbsp;&nbsp;[^204].
-(The trigram for) the earth and (that of) a mountain in the midst of it form _Kh_ien.
+(The trigram for) the earth and (that of) a mountain in the midst of it form <i>Kh</i>ien.
 The superior man, in accordance with this, diminishes what is excessive (in himself), and increases where there is any defect, bringing about an equality, according to the nature of the case, in his treatment (of himself and others).

 1\.
 ‘The superior man who adds humility to humility’ is one who nourishes his (virtue) in lowliness.